 BAKING with MCT OIL!

 Second, I LOVE to use it in baking.

 NOTE – I wouldn’t recommend cooking/baking over 350F with MCT oil due to it’s medium heat smoke index.
-This means MCT oil won’t oxidize from heat (becoming rancid) when baking/cooking at 350F or lower.
+This means the oil won’t oxidize from heat (becoming rancid) when baking/cooking at 350F or lower.